One of my favourite white yeast breads! Sweetened naturally with maple syrup. Lovely and light bread that makes great toast.

-I have been making this great sandwich and toasting bread for a few years and it is one of my favourites.
+I have been making this maple yeast bread for a few years.
+It is one of my favourites.
+It’s great sandwich and perfect toasting bread.
 Since it’s Spring and I needed some great toast to enjoy my Homemade Maple Butter with, I thought I’d share it.

 This bread makes excellent toast.
 That may sound obvious, but trust me, not all homemade bread makes good toast.
 It’s something about the texture and some are definitely better than others.
 It also slices beautifully.
 No crumbly or crushed slices with this bread.

 There’s only 1/4 cup of maple syrup in this bread, so it’s maple flavour is subtle.
 Toasting brings the maple flavour out a bit more.
 It’s also nice to use a natural sugar in my homemade bread, when I can.
 If you’d like to add a little whole wheat flour, you can replace up to 1/2 of the all-purpose flour with whole wheat (note that this may make a smaller/denser loaf).

 As with all yeast breads, flour absorbs liquid a bit differently from kitchen to kitchen, so the exact amount of flour you will need will vary, as well.
 Add only as much flour as you need to create a smooth moist dough that is not sticky.

 Likewise, kitchen temperatures will vary, so always treat the rising times as approximate.
 Watch the dough and let it rise only until it has doubled, no more or no less, however long that takes.

 Store this bread in an airtight container or bag at room temperature for about 3 days.

 This bread also freezes beautifully up to 3 months.

 - 1 cup milk

 - 4 Tablespoons unsalted butter